The Illustrations of Gustave Dore

 Near the end of his speech, in Mark 13:30, he says "I tell you the truth, this generation will certainly not pass away until all these things have happened."
 If he expected the catastrophe to come that soon, he must have urgently wanted to save as many people as possible.
 But according to Mark 13:27, he knew that only the most righteous people would survive.
 This could explain the urgency of his warnings and the stern morality of some of his teachings.

-In his painting The Last Supper Leonardo da Vinci shows the Beloved Disciple sitting beside Jesus.
+In his painting The Last Supper Leonardo da Vinci shows the beloved disciple sitting next to Jesus.
 Traditionally this mysterious disciple has been identified as Saint John the Apostle.
 But many people think that the figure in the painting looks like a woman rather than a man.
-And according to some writers, Leonardo painted the figure this way because he knew of a secret tradition which indicated that the Beloved Disciple wasn't John at all, but was actually Mary Magdalene.
+And according to the authors of some best-selling books, Leonardo painted the figure this way because he knew of a secret tradition which indicated that the beloved disciple wasn't John at all, but was actually Mary Magdalene.

 Unfortunately the original painting has badly deteriorated, and some of the fine details may have been lost.
 Nevertheless, it is easy to see why many people think that Leonardo either intended to depict a woman, or at least tried to subtly suggest that the figure could be a woman.